-The human body is very complex, and many factors can affect human health.
-We cannot control certain things, such as our age or genetic makeup.
+The human body is complex, and many factors can affect human health.
+We cannot control certain things, such as age or genetic makeup.
 But there are some other factors which you can influence, like your food preferences.
-The famous saying “You are what you eat” is probably familiar to you.
+The famous saying “You are what you eat” is probably familiar.
 It’s a well-known phrase in conversations about wellness, good health, and the undeniable link between nutrition and our bodies.
 Our body contains the same nutrients as the food have which we eat.
 Therefore, depending on its type and nutritional composition, food influences our nutrient levels and general health.

 The human body contains 62% water, 16% fat, 16% protein, 6% minerals, carbohydrates, and other nutrients.
 These percentages differ for each individual depending on diet and lifestyle.
 As a result, good nutrition is necessary for our bodies to function correctly.
 Nutritional components are used to construct a healthy body.
 Also, remember that healthy food does not mean expensive food.